-It is important to have a prevention strategy for Wet & Dry Rot.
+It is important to have a prevention strategy for both Dry & Wet Rot.

-Once untreated timber becomes damp & is allowed to remain in that condition, it can be attacked by any of the multiple species of wood rotting fungi.
-The terms Wet Rot and Dry Rot are used to describe fungal attack to timbers in buildings.
+Once untreated timber becomes damp and is allowed to remain in that condition, it can be attacked by any of the multiple species of wood rotting fungi.
+The terms Dry Rot and Wet Rot are used to describe fungal attacks on timber in buildings.

 There is only one true Dry Rot: Serpula Lacrymans.

-Dry Rot is in itself a contradiction in terms; initially the fungus will only occur in moist conditions where both the wood & atmosphere are damp.
+Dry Rot is in itself a contradiction in terms; initially the fungus will only occur in moist conditions where both the wood and atmosphere are damp.

-The name Dry Rot is due to the fact that this fungus can germinate at a lower moisture content than Wet Rot & that the decay caused by the Dry Rot fungus renders the timber dry & brittle, causing it to crumble easily into powder.
-Dry rot has the ability to transport water and cause decay in otherwise drier timber.
+The name Dry Rot is due to the fact that this fungus can germinate at a lower moisture content than Wet Rot.
+The decay caused by Dry Rot fungus renders the timber dry and brittle, causing it to crumble easily into powder.
+It has the ability to transport water and cause decay in otherwise dry timber.

-There are many fungal species collectively known as Wet Rot.
-In general, Wet Rot is more localised than Dry Rot & requires a sustained higher moisture content.
-The most common form of Wet Rot, known as Coniophora Puteana or Cellar Fungus, can send out strands superficially over damp plaster and brickwork – however it requires much more moisture to do so & is therefore considered to be a ‘local’ fungus.
+Meanwhile, there are a number of fungal species collectively known as Wet Rot.
+In general, Wet Rot is more localised than Dry Rot and requires a sustained higher moisture content.
+The most common form of Wet Rot is known as Coniophora Puteana or Cellar Fungus.
+It sends out strands superficially over damp plaster and brickwork.
+However, it requires much more moisture to do so and is therefore considered to be a ‘local’ fungus.

-We offer our clients a full range of services including a comprehensive survey to identify the damp source & affected areas, treatment of affected areas, resin repair of affected timbers & a full reinstatement of finishes.
+We offer our clients a full range of services.
+Including a comprehensive survey to identify the damp source and infected areas, treatment of those areas, resin repair of affected timbers and a full reinstatement of finishes.

-A typical treatment of Wood Rot involves considerably more work than the simple spraying of timber with a wood preservative.
-To fully eradicate a fungal attack & to provide long lasting protection against re-infestation requires a comprehensive scheme of chemical treatment along with a carefully detailed programme of associated building work.
+A typical treatment of Dry or Wet Rot wood involves considerably more work than the simple spraying of timber with a wood preservative.
+The following is required to fully eradicate a fungal attack.
+A comprehensive scheme of chemical treatment along with a carefully detailed programme of associated building work.

-Treatment is extended in all directions from areas of known infestation, the extent of the treatment being governed by the detectable growth of the fungus and the pattern of moisture present which could support the spread of the attack.
-It is essential that the building work should include the rectification of the ingress of moisture responsible for the attack & the replacement of any structurally weakened timber with treated timber.
+The Wood Rot treatment is extended in all directions from areas of known infestation.
+With the extent of the treatment being governed by the detectable growth of the fungi and the pattern of moisture present which supports the spread of the attack.
+It is essential that the remedial building work includes the rectification of the entry of moisture responsible for the attack.
+Along with the replacement of any structurally weakened timber with chemically treated timber.

-If you suspect that you have an issue with Wet or Dry Rot, please Contact Us today.
+If you suspect that you have a Wood Rot issue, please Contact Us today.